Ramakrishna Hegde

-Ramakrishna Mahabaleshwar Hegde (29 August 1926 – 12 January 2004) was an Indian politician who served as the third Chief Minister of Karnataka for three terms between 1983 and 1988.
+Ramakrishna Mahabaleshwar Hegde (29 August 1926 – 12 January 2004) was an Indian politician who served as the 3rd Chief Minister of Karnataka for three terms between 1983 and 1988.
 He was elected to the Karnataka Legislative Assembly in 1957, 1962, 1967, 1983, 1985 and 1989, and to the Rajya Sabha for two terms, 1978–83 and 1996–2002.
 He also served as Minister of Commerce and Industry in the Union government (1998–1999).

 Early life

 Hegde was born at Siddapura in Uttara Kannada district into a Havyaka Brahmin family, he was son of Mahabaleshwar Hegde and Smt.
 Saraswati Amma Hegde, who hailed from Sirimane village near Sringeri.
-Hegde completed a part of his studies at the Kashi Vidyapeeth in Varanasi and later obtained a degree in law from Allahabad university.
+Hegde completed a part of his studies at the Kashi Vidyapeeth in Varanasi and later obtained a degree in law from Lucknow university.
 A lawyer by profession, he participated in the Quit India Movement of 1942 and was an active member of the Congress Party.